Hausdorff dimension in graph matchbox manifolds: Pseudogroup action on the space of pointed trees

 \begin{defn} Let $F_n$ be a free group with non-symmetric generating set $F_n^{1+} $, and let $(X_n,d_n)$ be the corresponding set of pointed trees.
 Then for $g \in F_n$, \begin{enumerate} \item $(T,e) \cdot g$ is defined if and only if $g \in V(T)$, where $V(T) \subset F_n$ is the set of vertices of $T$. \item $(T',e) = (T,e) \cdot g$ if and only if there is an $F_n^{1+} $-isomorphism $\alpha:(T,g) \to (T',e)$. \end{enumerate} \end{defn} In this definition $(T,e) \cdot g = (T',e)$ if and only if $T'$ has the same pattern of labeled edges relative to $e$ as the pattern of labeled edges in $T$ relative to $g$.

 To the partial action of $F_n$ on $X_n$ in Definition \ref{defn-actionany} we can associate a pseudogroup of local homeomorphisms $\G_n$ as follows.
-For an integer $m>0$ (see Remark \ref{rem-integer} for the justification of the restriction to integers) denote by $D_{n}(T,e^{-m})$ a clopen subset of diameter $e^{-m}$ about $(T,e)$, that is,

 For each $g \in F_n$ let $\ell_g = d(e,g)$, where $\ell_g$ is the distance between $e$ and $g$ in the word metric on the group $F_n$.
 There is a finite number of subgraphs of $\cG_n$ of radius $\ell_g$, which contain $g$, so by Property $(1)$ in Definition \ref{defn-actionany} the action of $g$ is defined on the finite union of clopen subsets

 The mapping

 is a homeomorphism onto its image, and a pseudogroup $\G_n$ is defined to be a collection